-Placing text and graphics on document pages
+Overriding master objects; placing text and graphics on document pages

-Pages 73-76: The distinction between master pages and document pages in the Pages panel is a key concept for novice InDesign users.
+Pages 74-76: The distinction between master pages and document pages in the Pages panel is a key concept for novice InDesign users.
 To emphasize the difference between master pages and document pages, make sure to point out the area in the Pages panel that contains the document's master pages and distinguish these pages from the document pages below.
 Navigate several times between master pages and document pages to clarify the concept for students.